RazviOverflow/razvioverflow.github.io/_ctfwriteups/UTCTF2020/index.md

 ```

-I know the flag will start with *utflag{* so I can include it alreay in the global flag variable.
+I know the flag will start with *utflag{* so I can include it already in the global flag variable.

 The plaintext I'll be using is the padding used in front of the flag and the letter to leak.